 - Experience trumps education for aspiring COOs: Aspiring COOs should focus on getting the right experience instead of pursuing the right education.
 “While my education was in economics, I think that previous management roles in other jobs are what prepared me to be a COO,” Hayashi said.
 “I think that people who aspire to be in this role should be the hardest worker in their organization and should also take any and all opportunities to learn and lead whenever [those opportunities] are presented.”

 What skills should a COO have?

-To be a COO, you must cultivate the right hard and soft skills. “[COOs] must be flexible and amendable to the CEO," said Sanchez.
-"They must be good decision-makers and possess good leadership skills."
+To be a COO, you must cultivate the right hard and soft skills. “[COOs] must be flexible and amenable to the CEO … They must be good decision-makers and possess good leadership skills,” Sanchez noted.

-Along with a solid set of soft skills, COOs should also understand project management and how to build a team.
+Along with a solid set of soft skills, COOs should understand project management and how to build a team.
 “You need to be a strategic thinker with a solid business and financial acumen,” said Whittier.
 “The ability to negotiate is also helpful.”

 Consider the following additional COO qualities experts noted: